The Camino de Santiago, also known as the Way of St. James, is one of the most popular pilgrimage routes in the world.

-While the Way of St. James declined in popularity following the Middle Ages, the past five decades have seen a steady growth in the number of pilgrims.
+While the Way of St. James declined in popularity following the Middle Ages, the past decades have seen a steady growth in the number of pilgrims.
 Today more than a hundred thousand travelers make the journey each year, many traveling for religious reasons, others because of the way’s status as one of the great cultural routes of Europe.
-(The Compostela Holy Year of 2010 saw the largest number of pilgrims recorded in the modern era: nearly 271,000.)

 In 1987 UNESCO designated the Way of St. James as the first European cultural itinerary, and the city of Santiago de Compostela itself is a World Heritage Site.